TCCL/graph-layer-components/README.md

 ### Sizing of components

-In general, each component is designed to work as a child of a column-oriented flexbox element.
-For convenience, the library provides the global CSS class `graph-layer` to use for parent elements.
-It is up to you as the library user to ensure this parent element is correctly sized (especially vertically) according to your needs.
-A component will always set its `flex-grow` property to `1` and its `flex-shrink` property to `0`.
-(This behavior makes it flow into the remaining space assuming all sibling elements have `flex-grow` set to the default of `0`.)

-Graph Layer components are designed to render well at any size (within reason).
-A component will overflow with scroll if its content extends past the parent element.
+In general, each component is designed to work within any size parent container.
+By default, the component will grow/shrink in height depending on how much content it renders.

+#### Fixed-height components

+Each component is designed to also work within a fixed-height parent container.
+In the case of a fixed-height component, subdivisions of the component content will overflow logically.
+For example, a Drive component will overflow the subdivision that renders the file listing entries while the header subdivision remains fixed in place.
+In this way, a component functions as a widget within a fixed area of the page.

+To implement fixed-height components, you must create a column-oriented flexbox parent element.
+This element will have a fixed height of your choosing.
+As a convenience, the library provides the global CSS class `graph-layer` for this purpose.

+> It is a good idea to assign the `graph-layer` class to a parent element in all cases.
+It works for both fixed-height and dynamic-height parent containers.
+If the height styling of the parent container changes from dynamic to fixed, the presence of the `graph-layer` class will automatically ensure the component works as expected in the fixed case.

 ### Anonymous Requests